 Dress Code Policy

 “The Governing Board expects that students will present themselves in an orderly manner which will not disrupt the educational program at school.
-Their appearance should be neat, clean and acceptable to the general society and in keeping with the activity at school.
+Their appearance should be neat, clean, and acceptable to the general society and in keeping with the activity at school.
 The Governing Board considers this to be a judgment area of the site administrator or the school (BP 5132).”
-The dress code also applies to activities after school (i.e. dances, sports) and off campus (i.e. field trips, away sports).
+The dress code also applies to activities after school (e.g., dances, sports) and off campus (e.g., field trips, away sports).

-The school administration recognizes that fashion trends change over time, making it difficult for students to find appropriate clothing; however, it is important to maintain a proper learning environment.
+The school administration recognizes that fashion trends may keep it from being easy for students to find appropriate clothing; however, it is important to maintain a proper learning environment.
 Parents/Guardians and students are requested to take the proper steps to ensure their school wardrobe meets the standards of the dress code.

-Students at Rolling Hills are “showing up for work”; therefore, they need to be in “business casual” clothing for their work day.
+Students at Rolling Hills are “showing up for work”; therefore, they should make every attempt to be in “business casual” clothing for their work day.
 The following guidelines are intended to define appropriate student attire and personal grooming for students at school.
-The appropriateness of the clothing will be determined by the normal wear of the clothes; that is to say, they will be judged not just by the way the clothes fit when the student is standing still, but by the way they fit as the student participates in the regular activities of the school day (i.e. walking, sitting, moving around, etc.).
-The dress code is meant to inspire pride and confidence for success in the 21st century professional work environment.
-The administration reserves the right to determine if clothing is acceptable.
+The appropriateness of the clothing will be determined by the normal wear of the clothes; that is, they will be judged not just by the way the clothes fit when the student is standing still, but also by the way they fit as the student participates in the regular activities of the school day (e.g., walking, sitting, moving around, etc.).
+The dress code is meant to inspire pride and confidence for success as students grow toward entry into a 21st-century professional work environment.

-- Shorts must have a 3” inseam; skirts need to cover mid-thigh.
+- Shorts must have a 1” inseam; skirts need to extend to mid-thigh.

 - No undergarments should be visible.

 - Pants should be worn at the waist without “sagging.”